QuadPiece/converter-thing/README.md

 **This is not a serious piece of code and I mostly uploaded it here just to share/archive it.
 If you wish to improve it.
 Please make a fork instead of sending pull requests, I'm too god damn lazy to maintain this thing**

 Does exactly what it sounds like.
-It transforms everything that's not MP3 into V0 MP3s using magic (AKA ffmpeg)
+It transforms ~~everything~~ FLACs and M4As that are not MP3 into V0 MP3s using magic (AKA ffmpeg)
+Also copies mp3s to the new folder or something

 This was made because my phone is shit at handling anything that's not MP3. (fkn lumia phones)